 An Alexa device also comes with a built-in “sleep” switch and a “clock radio.”
-When listening to WSKG, you can ask Alexa to shut off the music in two-hours (or in 20-minutes or at 11:00 pm).
-Likewise, you can tell Alexa that you’d like to wake up weekdays to WSQX.
-She’ll ask for a time and then confirm her instructions.
+When listening to WSKG or WSKG Classical, you can ask Alexa to shut off the music in two-hours (or in 20-minutes or at 11:00 pm).
+Likewise, you can tell Alexa that you’d like to wake up weekdays to WSKG.
+It’ll ask for a time and then confirm your instructions.
 Alarms can also be set in Alexa’s phone app.

 Smart speakers are improving but imperfect.
 They can learn, but they still don’t always properly interpret your instructions.
 Plus, they occasionally offer a wrong response.

 For example, they occasionally cannot hear a command.
 Usually this happens when another voice can be heard in the room.
 For example, Alexa might not be able to hear you over the sound of a WSKG newscast that it is playing.
 It’s programmed to listen for the human voice.
 The best solution is to get close to the device, either turn it down or loudly order it to “stop.”
 Then you’re free to give it another command.